School of Communication Scholarships

 - Current resume listing education, work experience, and relevant course work

 - An essay of 300 to 500 words: “Why I am worthy of the Elizabeth D. Fraas Scholarship.”
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 The Pat and Paul Gleason Public Relations Scholarship ($100) is awarded annually to a junior public relations student at EKU.
 GPA, writing ability and Public Relations-related EKU or community activities are considered.
 The award was established by EKU Public Relations professor Dr. Jim Gleason to honor his parents, Pat and Paul Gleason.
 It is made possible by a generous donation to EKU.
 Applicants must meet the following criteria: